 Bodies often comprise different materials, have complex shapes, or contain material imperfections that alter their centers of mass and principal axes.
 One example is an imbalanced automobile wheel after driving through a pothole.
 You can model complex inertias such as these using two approaches:

 Use a divide-and-conquer approach.
 Break up the complex solid or inertia into simpler chunks and model each using a separate Solid or Inertia block.
 The resulting set of Solid and Inertia blocks constitute a compound inertia.
-You use a similar approach to model complex geometries, such as the binary link geometry in Model Link.
+You use a similar approach to model complex geometries, such as the binary link geometry in Model a Compound Body.

 Manually specify the complete inertial properties